Kimjang: Kimchi-Making Experience 김장

 • Sugar (apple or pear can be used in place of sugar for a healthier option)

-My aunts have time and time again told me at family gatherings that the most important part in making kimchi is the brining.
-I will tell you from experience, this is 100% true.
+My aunts have time and time again told me at family gatherings that the most important part of making kimchi is the brining.
+I will tell you, from experience, this is 100% true.
 The brining step is so important for truly delicious kimchi.

 Kimchi (fermented cabbage)

 Have you tried making kimchi before?
 Was it a success or a disaster?
-Let me know how your first experience in making kimchi was like in the comments below!
+Let me know what your first experience in making kimchi was like in the comments below!

 Happy Kimchi Day!